 “Mom was losing weight — you could see it in her face — and she would often tell the same stories as she had the last week,” Imani said.
 “At some point, she admitted she was only eating once or twice a day, without lunch dates with friends.”

-Senior isolation has been a core concern during the coronavirus pandemic, according to a University of Washington study of social services and health care organizations across the state.
-Organization leaders expected the impact of social isolation in seniors to persist well after restrictions have been lifted, according to the study, leading to “exacerbated problems of dementia, depression, suicide risk, and disrupted care.”
+Senior isolation was a core concern during the coronavirus pandemic, according to a University of Washington study of social services and health care organizations across the state.
+According to the study, organization leaders expected the impact of social isolation in seniors to persist well after restrictions were lifted, leading to “exacerbated problems of dementia, depression, suicide risk, and disrupted care.”